tadelesh/typespec-e2e-demo/servers/aspnet/README.md

         app.Run();
     ```

-1. Please follow the `README.md` file under each of the service for additional scaffolding setup.
+1. Please follow the `README.md` file under each of the service to create service stubs and controllers to enable full server functionality.